marfsama/shiningforce3/specs/format-mpd.md

 Size: 4 bytes

 List of textures in the animation.
-The offsets points into the *compressed* data, only one texture image is compressed in this entry.
+The offsets point into the *compressed* data, only one texture image is compressed in this entry.
 The end of the list is marked by an offset of 0xfffe.